AdobeDocs/analytics-2.0-apis/bdia.md

 ```

 ## Document Versioning
-As changes are made to the SDC API and its documentation, we will summarize the changes below.
+As changes are made to the Bulk Data Insertion API and its documentation, we will summarize the changes below.
 Version | Date | Change Details
 --|--|--
-1.0.0| 5/1/20| General Availability version of the SDC API released.
+1.0.0| 5/1/20| General Availability version of the Bulk Data Insertion API is released.
 First public documentation published.